 Confidentiality and Confidential Resources

 B. Confidentiality.
-All reports/complaints involving sex discrimination or sexual misconduct will be handled in such a manner as to try and protect the privacy of all parties involved and will only be shared with individuals who have a need to know.
+All reports/grievances involving sex discrimination or sexual misconduct will be handled in such a manner as to try and protect the privacy of all parties involved and will only be shared with individuals who have a need to know.
 Please note, however, that complete confidentiality/anonymity cannot be guaranteed.
-In many cases it is possible to address and resolve issues without revealing a reporter/complainant’s identity.
+In many cases, it is possible to address and resolve issues without revealing a reporter’s identity.
 In other cases, however, this may not be possible.
-Even when the reporter/complainant requests anonymity and/or requests that the alleged perpetrator not be punished, EVMS must move forward with addressing the allegations.
-In such event, or if an anonymous report is received on the EVMS Compliance Hotline, EVMS will make every effort to investigate and respond consistent with the reporter/complaint’s request for confidentiality/anonymity.
-The Institutional Title IX coordinator will assess the circumstances and determine if such request can be honored.
-If it cannot, and there is no threat to the campus (see Section C below), the reporter/complainant will be notified that confidentiality/anonymity cannot be maintained, what disclosures and to whom will be necessary, and the Title IX Coordinator will work with the reporter/complainant to determine how best to proceed.
+Even when the reporter requests anonymity and/or requests that the alleged perpetrator not be punished, EVMS must move forward with addressing the allegations.
+In such event, or if an anonymous report is received on the EVMS Compliance Hotline, EVMS will make every effort to investigate and respond consistent with the reporter's request for confidentiality/anonymity.
+The Institutional Title IX Coordinator will assess the circumstances and determine if such a request can be honored.
+If it cannot, and there is no threat to the campus (see Section C below), the reporter will be notified that confidentiality/anonymity cannot be maintained, what disclosures and to whom will be necessary, and the Title IX Coordinator will work with the reporter to determine how best to proceed.
 It should be noted that insisting on maintaining anonymity may substantially limit the ability of EVMS to complete its investigation and respond effectively.
 An individual who requests anonymity that results in a limited investigation may, at any time within a year of the anonymous complaint, request that a full investigation be conducted.

 D. Confidential Resources.
 Title IX is meant to empower individuals.
-Thus, while we strongly encourage you to make a report or formal complaint about sex discrimination or sexual misconduct to ensure EVMS can take swift action to address the issue, it is also your right to not to make a report or formal complaint.
-If you choose not to make a report/complaint, and especially in cases of sexual assault, you may still want, or need, to talk with someone confidentially.
-The Confidential Resources provides confidential resources, such as hotlines, counseling, and victim advocacy, to individuals who have experienced sexual assault, relationship (dating and domestic) violence, or other sexual misconduct.
-This list is not exhaustive and certain other individuals/organizations that have professional status, such as health care providers, mental health professionals, and clergy may also be in legally protected roles that permit them to talk with you and guarantee confidentiality.
+Thus, while we strongly encourage you to make a report or formal grievance about sex discrimination or sexual misconduct to ensure EVMS can take swift action to address the issue, it is also your right to not to make a report or formal grievance.
+If you choose not to make a report/grievance, and especially in cases of sexual assault, you may still want, or need, to talk with someone confidentially.
+Our Confidential Resources provide confidential resources, such as hotlines, counseling, and victim advocacy, to individuals who have experienced sexual assault, relationship (dating and domestic) violence, or other sexual misconduct.
+This list is not exhaustive and certain other individuals/organizations that have professional statuses, such as health care providers, mental health professionals, and clergy may also be in legally protected roles that permit them to talk with you and guarantee confidentiality.
 In addition, discussions that take place at EVMS sponsored public awareness events (i.e. sexual assault support groups or forums) are confidential.